Dashboard Week, Day 4.

 There are plenty of LODs and calculations that could be used to conduct a more sophisticated analysis.
 I might add something else soon.

 I also thought about what I have quoted at the top.
 The purpose of the counters is to make sure the investments are helping the Department to reach its goal of quadrupling ridership by 2030.
-This is a question I want to address and I hope to have the time to explore it a little more next week!
+This is a question I wanted to explore.
+However, the data couldn’t provide us with the information to address it.

 Stay tuned for the last day of Dashboard Week.